kontextso/sdk-flutter/README.md

 import 'package:kontext_flutter_sdk/kontext_flutter_sdk.dart';

 AdsProvider(
-  publisherToken: 'your_publisher_token',
+  publisherToken: 'your_publisher_token', // Your unique publisher token.
-  userId: 'user_id',
+  userId: 'user_id', // A unique string that should remain the same during the user’s lifetime.
-  conversationId: 'conversation_id',
+  conversationId: 'conversation_id', // Unique identifier of the conversation.
-  enabledPlacementCodes: ['your_code'], // ad codes you received during onboarding
+  enabledPlacementCodes: ['your_code'], // A list of enabled placement codes for the ads.
-  messages: <Message>[], // keep this in sync with your chat
+  // A list of messages between the assistant and the user.
+Keep this in sync with your chat.
+  messages: <Message>[],
+  character: character, // Character information prepared earlier.
+  advertisingId: 'advertising_id', // Device-specific identifier provided by the operating systems (IDFA/GAID)
+  vendorId: 'vendor_id', // Vendor-specific ID.
+  regulatory: regulatory, // Regulatory information prepared earlier.
   child: YourChatWidget(),
 )
 ```